brittanyb89/Where-Are-You/README.md

 This project allows the user to create a team of employees through the command line.
 The user is prompted to enter the name, id, email, and role of the employee.
 Depending on the role, the user will be prompted to enter additional information.
 The user can add as many employees as they would like.

-Use of this starter template assumes that you have a 'complete dev environment' setup - a terminal, Node, VS Code, at least.
-If not, you may want to [start here.](https://www.notion.so/codefinity/Setting-up-a-Local-Dev-Environment-for-JS-02a4e9f4a30043d3a8e7d109be3448f4)

-1. Click that big green button to start using it.
-2. `clone` your new repo from your GitHub to your local computer
-3. `cd` into the `clone`d repo and enter: `npm i`.
-4. `npm start`

 # User Story

 AS A business owner